VRIO Framework Overview

 - McKinsey's Three Horizons of Growth Can Help You to Innovate

-The VRIO framework is an internal analysis tool, used by organizations to categorize their resources based on whether they hold certain traits outlined in the framework.
-This categorization then allows organizations to identify the company resources that are competitive advantages.
-There are four dimensions that make up the framework, which create the acronym VRIO:
+VRIO Analysis is an internal analysis tool, used by organizations to categorize their resources based on whether they hold certain traits outlined in the framework.
+This categorization then allows organizations to identify the company resources that provide a competitive advantage.
+The VRIO Analysis is an Internal Analysis tool.

 The premise of identifying a firm's resource as a competitive advantage is whether it passes through the dimensions of the framework.